STEVEN SLATE DRUMS 5.5

 In terms of drum quality, Slate Drums 5.5 is very good.
 The new drums are particularly tasty, and the legacy library is large and varied.
 The price is also very reasonable, especially considering the quality of the product.
 I would definitely recommend Slate Drums 5 to anyone looking for a quality drum library.

-When it comes to value, Steven Slate Drums 5.5 is hard to beat.
+Steven Slate Drums 5.5 is hard to beat when it comes to value.
 You get hundreds of kicks and snares to choose from, paired with tons of customization parameters for the price point.